-Tucson receives a bronze in paid sick leave.
+Kansas City receives no medal in paid sick leave.

 Children who attend high-quality pre-k are more likely to succeed in school, go on to stable jobs and earn more as adults—all of which are linked to better health and stronger communities.

-Tucson receives no medal in high-quality, universal pre-k.
+Kansas City receives a silver in high-quality, universal pre-k.

 As cities grow, it’s important that residents of all income levels have access to affordable housing that sets them up for good health.

 Kansas City receives no medal in inclusionary zoning.

 Complete streets policies unlock opportunities by allowing city residents to safely walk, bike, drive and take public transit around their community.